Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

 - Some base properties available to [graphs](#graph-properties).

 Note that it is recommended to set @c "fit-row-to-content" to @c true for shorter tables to better fit them to the page.
+Likewise, set @c "fit-row-to-content" to @c false for taller tables that are meant to consume most of a page's height.

 The remaining properties are executed in the following order:
 - @c "rows-add": commands a series of rows to be added, which is an array of row properties containing the following: